malikabuzaid55214-sys/Automated-Parcel-Storage-and-Collection-System/README.md

 | LDR Sensor | 1 | Detects interruption of the laser beam |
 | Passive Buzzer | 1 | Security alarm |
 | LEDs | 2 | Security status indicators |

+---

+# 💻 Software Design

+The software was developed using **CircuitPython** and follows an **Object-Oriented Programming (OOP)** architecture to improve modularity, readability, and maintainability.

+The project is divided into two independent software subsystems:

+### 📦 Delivery Controller (Pico 1)

+Responsible for:

+- Student ID verification
+- Delivery gate control
+- Laser-LDR parcel detection
+- Conveyor control
+- UART communication with Pico 2

+### 📥 Storage & Collection Controller (Pico 2)

+Responsible for:

+- Parcel storage management
+- Random PIN generation
+- Parcel collection
+- Automatic parcel shifting
+- Telegram Bot integration
+- Security alarm system
+- Wi-Fi connectivity
+- UART communication with Pico 1

+> **Note:** The complete source code for both controllers is available within the `Pico1` and `Pico2` directories of this repository.